Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Introduction

 \subsection{Background}

-A prominent approach for better proof automation for proof assistants is the so-called hammer-style tools, such as HOL(y)Hammer \cite{holy_hammer} for HOL-light \cite{hollight}, CoqHammer \cite{coqhammer} for Coq \cite{coq}, and Sledgehammer \cite{sledgehammer} for Isabelle/HOL \cite{isabelle}.
-Sledgehammer, for example, translates proof goals in the polymorphic higher-order logic of Isabelle/HOL to monomorphic first-order logic and attempts to prove the translated proof goals using various external automated provers, such as SPASS \cite{more_spass}, Vampire \cite{vampire}, and the E theorem prover \cite{e_prover}.
-An extensive evaluation showed that Sledgehammer brought powerful automation to Isabelle/HOL \cite{judgement_day}; when it comes to inductive theorem proving, however, the essence of inductive problems is lost in the translation, severely impairing the performance of Sledgehammer.
+A prominent proof automation approach for proof assistants is the so-called hammer-style tools, such as HOL(y) Hammer \cite{holy_hammer} for HOL-light \cite{hollight}, CoqHammer \cite{coqhammer} for Coq, and Sledgehammer \cite{sledgehammer} for Isabelle/HOL \cite{isabelle}.
+Sledgehammer, for example, translates proof goals in the polymorphic higher-order logic of Isabelle/HOL to monomorphic first-order logic and attempts to prove the translated goals using various external automated provers.
+Even though Sledgehammer brought powerful automation to Isabelle/HOL \cite{judgement_day}; when it comes to inductive theorem proving the essence of inductive problems is lost in the translation, severely impairing the performance of Sledgehammer.

-This is unfortunate for two reasons.
-Firstly, many Isabelle users opt for Isabelle/HOL precisely because Isabelle/HOL's logic is expressive enough to describe inductive problems without introducing additional axioms.
-Secondly, inductive problems are essential to Computer Science, as most analyses of programs and programming languages involve reasoning about recursive data structures such as lists and tress, and procedures containing recursion or iteration \cite{alan1}.
+This is unfortunate: most analyses of programs and programming languages involve reasoning about recursive data structures and procedures containing recursion or iteration \cite{alan1}, and inductive problems are essential to these analyses.

-This way, inductive theorem proving remains as a grand challenge in Computer Science, and its automation is long awaited.
-Confronting the limited progress made for its automation, Gramlich published the following prediction in 2005:

-\begin{displayquote} in the near future, ITP (inductive theorem proving) will only be successful for very specialized domains for very restricted classes of conjectures.
-ITP will continue to be a very challenging engineering process. \cite{gramlich} \end{displayquote}